Invivogen

 CU-CPT9a is a potent and selective inhibitor of Toll-like receptor 8 (TLR8) [1-4].
 CU-CPT9a has been used to establish previously unknown functions of TLR8 as a dominant sensor of pyrogenic Gram‑positive bacteria (i.e. S. aureus) as well as having an important role in sensing Gram‑negative bacteria (i.e. E. coli and P. aeruginosa) [4].
 Additionally, CU-CPT9a has been shown to exert potent anti-inflammatory effects in samples from patients with inflammatory diseases such as osteoarthritis (OA), rheumatoid arthritis (RA), and adult-onset Still’s disease (AOSD) [1].

-Mode of action:
+Mode of action

-Under normal conditions, the binding of a TLR8 agonist, such as R848 or ssRNA, induces two TLR8 protomers to be brought into close proximity and initiates downstream NF-κB-dependent signaling [1].
+Under normal conditions, the binding of a TLR8 agonist, such as R848 or ssRNA, induces two TLR8 protomers to be brought into proximity and initiates downstream NF-κB-dependent signaling [1].
 CU‑CPT9a binds to and stabilizes the TLR8 dimer in its resting state.
 Subsequently, the stabilization of the resting state prevents TLR8 from undergoing the necessary conformational change for activation [1].
-Therefore, CU‑CPT9a prevents TLR8 activation and furthermore, antagonizes any binding of TLR8 ligands.
+Therefore, CU‑CPT9a prevents TLR8 activation and antagonizes any binding of TLR8 ligands.
 Importantly, CU-CPT9a blocks the activation of TLR8 and the subsequent NF-κB signaling without having any effect on other TLRs, especially the closely related TLR7 [1-3].

-Key features of CU-CPT9a:
+Key features of CU-CPT9a

 • CU-CPT9a specifically inhibits TLR8.